What Is the Wage-Price Spiral?

 Key Takeaways

-• Central banks use monetary policy, the interest rate, reserve requirements, and open market operations to curb the wage-price spiral.
+- Central banks use monetary policy, interest rates, reserve requirements, and open market operations to curb the wage-price spiral.

-• Inflation targeting is a monetary policy to achieve and sustain a set interest rate.
+- Inflation targeting is a monetary policy used to achieve and sustain a specific interest rate.

 Inflation